anbox-cloud/discourse-docs/howto/stream/client-side-keyboard.md

        window.stream.sendIMEComposingRegion(start, end);
      }
    </script>
    ```

 <a name="customising"></a>
 ## Customising the virtual keyboard

-You can take advantage of the interfaces that the AnboxWebView exposes to provide your own implementation of a client-side virtual keyboard that customises:
+You can take advantage of the interfaces that the Anbox WebView exposes to provide your own implementation of a client-side virtual keyboard that customises:

 * Input text processing
 * Handling of state changes of the virtual keyboard